abe-winter/pg13-py/README.md

 Very very new.
 Don't use it to run your nuclear facility.
 Probably don't use the mocking engine as a live database.

-SQL is a standards-based system.
-No implementations replicate the standard exactly.
+SQL is a standard, and many implementations don't replicate the standard exactly.
 This one also doesn't.

 Run `pip install . && py.test` in the root dir to see if pg13 will work on your system.
+Hint: you can probably survive without the psycopg2 dependency.

 Supported SQL features:
 * select, insert, update, create table, delete